KaranRam245/in4392_webapp/README.md

 2. (Optional) Create an Elastic IP to remove the need for a long DNS name.
 3. Create an SSH key pair and save it on a secure location.
-4. Run `chmod 400 keypair.pem` on the keypair you created [^1].
+4. Run `chmod 400 keypair.pem` on the keypair you created<sup>1</sup>.
 5. Connect to your instance using `ssh -i keypair.pem ec-2user@instance-public-dns`

-[^1] For Ubuntu users you can use a default console.
+<sup>1</sup> For Ubuntu users you can use a default console.
 For Windows users, please consider installing the Ubuntu console from the Windows store.
 This will save you some headaches caused by PuttY ;).

 ### Setup Streamlit application on AWS
 1. First step is to create an AWS EC2 server.
 We choose a Linux system.